 Legnani began dancing at the age of 7 and after a year of private teaching, she was accepted into the La Scala School, where she trained for ten years.
 In her final year, she acted as an understudy to the Prima Ballerina Maria Giuri.
 After a successful career in her native Italy, she later appeared as Prima Ballerina at the Alhambra Theatre in London in 1890 in the ballet Salandra by Eugenio Casati.
 In 1892, she was appointed Prima Ballerina at the Teatro alla Scala and in the summer of 1893, she danced again in London as the Princess in the ballet Aladdin.

-After an eight-year career with the Imperial Ballet, Pierina Legnani left Russia for good in 1901.
-Apparently, her main reason for leaving was because she had given up on her very escalating, one-sided rivalry with Matilda Kschessinskaya.
+After an eight-year career with the Imperial Ballet, Pierina Legnani left Russia for good in 1901, having given up on her very escalating, one-sided rivalry with Matilda Kschessinskaya.
 For her farewell benefit performance, Legnani chose to dance in Petipa and Minkus’s 1872 ballet La Camargo, which told the story of how the 18th century dancer Marie Camargo and her sister Madeline were abducted for one night by the Comte de Mulen.
 This was a perfect choice as Pierina Legnani was without doubt the greatest ballerina of the 19th century, so it was only appropriate that she should dance in a ballet about the greatest ballerina of the 18th century.
-Ivanov revived the ballet and Riccardo Drigo composed a new pas de deux for her.
+Ivanov revived the ballet and the performance took place on the 30th January [O.S.
+17th January] 1901.
 Legnani’s farewell benefit performance is legendary in the annals of ballet history.
 On that very evening, she proved just why she was the first to obtain the official rank of Prima Ballerina Assoluta.

 Pierina Legnani died on the 15th November 1930, aged 62; she is buried in the Cemetery of Pognara Lario at Lake Como.